Representation Through Home Health Care Agency Abuse Claims

 - Transferring a patient from their bed to a wheelchair or bathroom in a safe manner to prevent falls

 - Properly administering medication and other types of treatment

 - Dealing with irritable patients who may have dementia, Alzheimer’s or other conditions that can make them volatile or even violent at times

 - Identifying dehydration or malnutrition and taking appropriate corrective action

 - Keeping an eye out for infections, bowel obstructions and other serious health problems

 - Contacting physicians and family members when there is a change in the patient’s condition

-Compassionate & Knowledgeable Legal Guidance When You Need It Most
+Compassionate And Knowledgeable Legal Guidance When You Need It Most

-We will also conduct our own independent investigation.
-We can aggressively help you pursue a civil claim for compensation related to damages and injuries not just against the home health aide, but also against the agency responsible for the employee.
+They will also conduct their own independent investigation.
+Our attorneys can aggressively help you pursue a civil claim for compensation related to damages and injuries against not only the home health aide, but the agency responsible for the employee as well.
 These home health agencies may be liable for the negligence and abuse committed by their workers.
 The agency can also be held responsible for failure to have proper policies and monitoring in place to protect vulnerable patients.

-Schedule a Free Consultation to Discuss Your Concerns.
-Learn more by calling (305) 670-2000 or sending us an email.
-You won’t have to pay any attorney fees or costs unless we obtain compensation for you.
+Schedule a free consultation to discuss your concerns.
+Learn more by calling 305-670-2000 or sending us an email.
+You won’t have to pay any attorney fees or costs unless our lawyers obtain compensation for you.